lupyuen/lupyuen.github.io/src/wisblock.md

 So Multitasking Firmware coded in FreeRTOS will run fine on WisBlock.

-Arduino programs will generally have two functions...
+Arduino programs will generally expose these two functions...

 1.  __Setup Function__ that's run when the micrcontroller starts up